 We are grateful for our alliance with Accessibility Bridge, a 501c3 serving people with disabilities and in need of inclusion and understanding.

 Join our Facebook Group “We Show Up” for social justice, for survivors of family violence and child abuse.
-This group page is attached to the March 5th event at the Fulton County courthouse to support Paige.

 Thank you in advance for your prayers and support,